 If you are looking for the answers to above questions, you have landed at the right place.
 Globalization testing is performed to ensure that the developed software product meets the requirements of global marketplace.

-Globalisation of Software
+Globalization of Software

-Globalisation is the process of international integration arising from the interchange of world views, products, ideas, and other aspects of culture.
+Globalization is the process of international integration arising from the interchange of world views, products, ideas, and other aspects of culture.
 The idea of globalisation has influenced the software industry too.
 In the midst of global marketplace, it is becoming increasingly essential to deliver software products which are sensitive to the languages and culture of people belonging to different geographical areas.

 Software industry knows no boundaries, unless you are building software for a specific audience.
 When you develop a web site, an application or a software product it can be distributed all over the internet; people in all parts of the globe have access to internet, and to your website, application or software product.
 In such scenarios, you are targeting the global audience and this is where globalization of software takes place.

-Need for Globalisation Testing
+Need for Globalization Testing